You may be concerned about how a physical address differs from a mailing address for many reasons.

 While these addresses all receive mail, they serve different purposes.
-So you must know what you need the mailing address for before purchasing one from a vendor.
+So, you must know what you need the mailing address for before purchasing one from a vendor.

 If you’re a home-based entrepreneur and need a mailing address for your business, purchasing a virtual office address is advisable.
 Then, while boosting your professional image, you’ll have access to other office-related services.

-If you need a mailing address to receive parcels you cannot receive at home, you can do with a mail forwarding service.
+If you need a mailing address to receive parcels you cannot receive at home, you can do so with a mail forwarding service.
 This is great when shopping online.
 The address given will be able to receive parcels from any carrier.